imsatoshi/GeneTrader/README.md

 # Genetic Algorithm for Trading Strategy Optimization

-This project implements a genetic algorithm to optimize trading strategy parameters.
+This project implements a genetic algorithm to optimize trading strategy parameters and trading pair selection.
 It supports multi-process parallel computation, dynamic generation of strategies, and saving the best strategy from each generation.

 ## Features

 - Genetic algorithm optimization for trading strategies
+- Optimization of strategy parameters and trading pair selection
+- Support for setting maximum open trades
 - Multi-process parallel computation
 - Dynamic strategy generation and evaluation
 - Saving of best individuals from each generation